-Copayment: This is the set dollar amount that you pay when you use the services-like the flat dollar amount you pay for an office visit in PEIA PPB Plans A, B & D. Copayments do not count toward your annual out-of-pocket maximum or your annual deductible.
+Copayment: This is the set dollar amount that you pay when you use services--like the flat dollar amount you pay for an office visit in PEIA PPB Plans A, B & D. Copayments do not count toward your annual out-of-pocket maximum or your annual deductible.

-Deductible: The amount of eligible expenses you are required to pay before the plan begins to pay benefits.
-The deductible does not apply to charges for office visits.
+Deductible: The amount of eligible expenses you are required to pay before the plan begins to pay benefits for most services.
 See Annual Deductible above.